 The two Arctic towns are similar in some ways, but very different in others.
 Hopefully this comparison will help you decide which Northern Norway town is right for you for your next winter getaway.

 Alta: Town of the Northern Lights

-My first stop in Northern Norway was in the tiny town of Alta, located in Norway's Finnmark county more than 375 kilometers north of the Arctic Circle.
+My first stop in Northern Norway was in the tiny town of Alta, located in Norway's Finnmark county more than 230 miles (375 kilometers) north of the Arctic Circle.
 The fjord town has a population of just under 15,000, and yet is actually known for quite a few things.

 For example, Alta is the starting point for the annual Finnmarksløpet, the longest sled dog race in Europe.
 It is also known for its slate production, and some ancient rock carvings that are recognized by UNESCO.

-And, of course, Alta is know for its Northern Lights.
+And, of course, Alta is known for its Northern Lights.

 Due to its location on the inner part of the Altafjorden and the fact that Norway's coast gets a taste of the Gulf Stream, Alta doesn't actually get bitterly cold during the winter months.
 Add to this a fairly low level of annual precipitation, and you get some great aurora conditions.

 This is probably why the world's first observatory dedicated to studying the Northern Lights was built in Alta in 1899 (and also where Alta got its nickname as the “Town of the Northern Lights”).